 2 – TIDRADIO 8Watt Ham Radio Handheld Upgraded Version of Baofeng UV-5R

-This Amazon’s Choice product, and now one of our top choices for the best handheld ham radio, is an upgraded version of the Baofeng UV-5R radio transceiver model.
+This Amazon’s Choice product, and now one of our top choices for the handheld ham radios, is an upgraded version of the Baofeng UV-5R radio transceiver model.
 This option also possesses three power settings – high/mid/low at 8W, 5W, 1W respectively.

-The long antenna included with the handheld radio enhances the frequency range and signal as well.
-Use this great device with many other best handheld ham radios like the BaoFeng UV-82HP and the UV-5R.
+The long antenna included with the handheld radio is used to enhance the frequency range and signal, and it does so very well.
+You’re able to access different frequencies with no problem at all.
+Use this great device with many other best handheld ham radios such as the BaoFeng UV-82HP, TYT MD-380 and the UV-5R.